July 2019: This chapter has been revised as a result of local review.

 - give the person a copy of the Department of Health Public Information Booklet for NHS Continuing Healthcare and NHS-Funded Nursing Care and a leaflet about Beacon, an organisation that provides free expert advice on NHS Continuing Healthcare;

-- inform the person that they have a right to a personal health budget if they are found eligible for NHS continuing healthcare, fully or jointly funded, and provide them with information on the Personal Health Budget NHS England website;
+- inform the person that they have a right to a personal health budget if they are found eligible for NHS continuing healthcare, or a joint funded care package, and provide them with information on the Personal Health Budget NHS England website;

 - inform the person that the Checklist does not determine if they are eligible for NHS Continuing Healthcare, only whether they are entitled to full consideration of their eligibility, that is, a positive Checklist does not mean the person has a primary health need and is eligible for CHC funding;